How Brokerage is Recorded

 Other Expenses

-Navexa does not track other possible tax-deductible expenses such as your Navexa subscription, accountant fees or investing newsletters, because these are not tied to a specific holding.
+Navexa does not track general investing/admin expenses (for example, your Navexa subscription, accountant fees, or investing newsletters) because these aren’t tied to a specific holding and aren’t included in Navexa tax reports.

-To claim these, you will need to track them separately (for example, in your accounting software or spreadsheet) and discuss them with your tax agent.
+If you want to claim any of these, you’ll need to track them separately (for example, in your accounting software or a spreadsheet) and confirm treatment with your tax agent/accountant.

 Where to View Brokerage